 Think about what happens when the computer or network goes down.

-A rating of each team member's level of participation.
+Grading will be done for the group's results.
+Individuals in the group will have their grades adjusted by peer ratings.
+A rating of each team member's level of participation should be sent individually by every member directly to the instructor via email.
 Be sure to include yourself in the ratings!
 The rating is a number from 0 (didn't participate at all), 1 (less than their fair share of the work), 2 (participated fully), or 3 (did more than their fair share of the work).
-Additional text comments may be included with the ratings to elaborate.
-The ratings and comments will be kept as confidential as possible under Florida law.
+Additional comments are allowed if you wish to elaborate.
+(I will keep such comments as confidential as possible under Florida law.)